709,000 Seek US Jobless Aid as Pandemic Escalates

 Workers can also seek aid if they’re still working but have had their hours cut.
 Still others might have lost jobs more than once; when they file for benefits again, it can count as a new claim.

-And unless Congress extends their benefits, millions of jobless people will run out of aid entirely by year’s end.
+And unless Congress continues the extended benefit program, millions of jobless people will run out of aid entirely by year’s end.

 Among them is Victoria Perez, who was working two delivery jobs before the pandemic struck.
 Having lost both jobs in the spring, she is now living with her children in city-subsidized housing near Oakland, California, and hoping to avoid homelessness.